ctungq/Weather/README.md

 ### How to build/run/test using Terminal command
 1. Open a new Terminal, go to the project folder
-2. To build, type the command: dotnet build .\Weather.sln
+2. To build, type the command:

+        dotnet build .\Weather.sln

-3. To run, type the command:
+5. To run the api project, type the command:

         dotnet run --project .\Weather.API\

+6. To run the website project, open a new terminal, type the command:

         dotnet run --project .\Weather.UI\

-5. To test, type the command:
+8. To test, type the command:

         dotnet test